-BACKGROUND:
+BACKGROUND/HISTORICAL PERSPECTIVE:

-The Maryland High School Graduation Task Force was first convened in January 2018 at the request of the Board and Superintendent.
-The group was to make recommendations to the Board and Superintendent on the Code of Maryland Regulation (COMAR) Chapter 13A.03.02 (Graduation Requirements for Public High Schools in Maryland).
+The Maryland High School Graduation Task Force was first convened in January 2018 at the request of the State Board and the State Superintendent of Schools.
+The Task Force was to make recommendations to the Board and Superintendent on the Code of Maryland Regulations (COMAR) Chapter 13A.03.02 Graduation Requirements for Public High Schools in Maryland.
 Specifically, the Task Force was asked to focus on three areas: credit and program requirements (number of credits, subject areas, and other requirements), assessments, and options for awarding high school diplomas.
 All decisions were informed by current research, data, and experts.